 I love to garden and I founded Heroic Gardens to extend my passion to support veterans and their families.

-My Grandfather was US Army SSgt in WWII.
+My Grandfather was a US Army SSgt in WWII.
 I remember, as a small child, spending hours in my Grandparent's vegetable garden in Somers Point, NJ.
 We were lucky, that garden was the size of a football field.
 I was too young to understand how and why my Grandfather spent hours there.

 He was healing.